tomdee/coreos-kubernetes/Documentation/deploy-workers.md

 ```

-### flannel Configuration
+### Networking Configuration

-*Note:* If the pod-network is being managed independently of flannel, this step can be skipped.
+*Note:* If the pod-network is being managed independently of flannel, then the flannel parts of this guide can be skipped.
+It's recommended that Calico is still used for providing network policy.
 See [kubernetes networking](kubernetes-networking.md) for more detail.

 Just like earlier, create `/etc/flannel/options.env` and modify these values: